Filnor/TimeTracking/README.md

 ```

 And last but not least:
-- I wasted 45 hours of my life for this :unamused:
+- I wasted 45 hours of my life for this... project (Not sure why I had nothing better to do with my time)

-## But hey, at least it runs!
-Or not?
+## Installation & Usage
-Well, if you import the SQL dump on a MySQL database server, change the connection settings and add the MySQL JDBC Connector to your Project.
+Load the dump to your MySQL server, edit the connection properties and run it from your IDE or command line, if you want.

+## Contribution
+Your improvements are welcome, but please refer to the upcoming branch where I also do some improvements and rewritings.

 ### Credits
-Thanks to @raxod502, who inspired me to upload my own bad application with his Repository [TerraFrame](https://github.com/raxod502/TerraFrame).
+Thanks to @raxod502, who inspired me to upload my own bad application with his repository [TerraFrame](https://github.com/raxod502/TerraFrame).